Ululation: Africa and Asia

-In Tanzania ululation is a celebratory cheer sound when good news has been shared or during weddings, welcoming of a newborn home, graduations and other festivals even in church when sermons are going on.
-In Swahili it is known as vigelegele and in Luo it is known as udhalili.
-Generally women exuberantly yell lililili in a high-pitched voices.
+In Tanzania, ululation is a celebratory cheer sound when good news has been shared, or during weddings, the welcoming of a newborn home, graduations and other festivals, and even in church when sermons are being delivered.
+In Swahili, it is known as vigelegele, and in Luo, it is known as udhalili.
+Generally, women exuberantly yell lililili in a high-pitched voices.
 Girls are usually proud of being able to ululate like their mothers and aunts.

 In Dravidian tradition, ululation as a war cry or a call to victory is dedicated to Korravai, The Goddess of War and Victory.

 Ululation is also widely practiced in the eastern parts of India, where it is also known as Ululudhvani.
 People, especially women roll their tongues and produce this sound during all Hindu temple rituals, festivals and celebrations.
-This is also an integral part of most weddings in these parts where, depending upon the local usages, women ululate to welcome the groom or bride or both.
-Bengalis call it ulu-dhwani and they use this during weddings and other festivals.
+This is also an integral part of most weddings in these parts, where, depending upon the local usages, women ululate to welcome the groom or bride or both.
+Bengalis call it ulu-dhwani, and they use it during weddings and other festivals.
 Odias call it Hulahuli or Huluhuli.

 In Odisha, ululation is used to cheer during weddings, cultural gatherings and celebrations.
-Assamese call it uruli.
+The Assamese people call it uruli.
 In Tamil, it is known as kulavai (Tamil:குளவை).
-In Kerala, ululation is essential for all ceremonial occasions and the term used in Malayalam is kurava (Malayalam:കൊരവ).
-For the native people of Kashmir; it is commonly practised and called Zagruta.
-It is mostly practised during weddings, a wedding lead up, or other occasion such as birthdays or upon hearing good news.
+In Kerala, ululation is essential for all ceremonial occasions, and the term used in Malayalam is kurava (Malayalam:കൊരവ).
+For the native people of Kashmir, it is commonly practised and called Zagruta.
+It is mostly practised during weddings, a wedding lead-up, or other occasions such as birthdays or upon hearing good news.

 Sculpture Irrintzi in the air by Mikel Varas.

-Ululation is rooted in the culture of North Africa, Northern parts of West Africa and Eastern Africa as well as Southern Africa and is widely practiced in Tanzania, Kenya, Angola, Democratic Republic of the Congo, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Eswatini, Ethiopia-Eritrea, Somalia, Uganda, Zambia, and Zimbabwe.
+Ululation is rooted in the culture of North Africa, Northern parts of West Africa and Eastern Africa, as well as Southern Africa, and is widely practiced in Morocco, Algeria, Tunisia, Libya, Egypt, Mauritania, Tanzania, Kenya, Angola, Democratic Republic of the Congo, Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Eswatini, Ethiopia-Eritrea, Somalia, Uganda, Zambia, and Zimbabwe.
 It is used by women to give praises at weddings and all other celebrations.
 It is a general sound of good cheer and celebration, when good news has been delivered in a place of gathering, even in church.
 It is also an integral part of most African weddings where women gather around the bride and groom, dancing and ululating exuberantly.
-During graduation ceremonies ululation shows pride and joy in scholastic achievement.
+During graduation ceremonies, ululation shows pride and joy in scholastic achievement.
 The women ululating usually stand and make their way to the front to dance and ululate around the graduate.

 Europe

-Ululation is used to some extent by south European women.
+Ululations are used to some extent by south European women.
 The Basque irrintzi is a signal of happiness originating from shepherds.

 It has been proposed as a technique for vocal rehabilitation.
 The Galician aturuxo is performed with accompanied vocalization from the throat.